MyoThihaTun68/lion_eye/README.md

   <img src="https://github.com/user-attachments/assets/a6fb715e-9e31-4a91-b571-fef71e0bca01" width="850" alt="Lion-Eye Scanner">
 </p>

 **Lion-Eye** is a lightweight, CLI-based network OSINT and diagnostic tool built with Python and Scapy.
-It provides real-time visibility into local network traffic with a clean, interactive dashboard designed for speed and clarity.
+It provides real-time visibility into local network traffic via a sleek, interactive terminal dashboard engineered for performance and clarity.

 ---